 6. Identification of key HR metrics aka KPIs (Key Performance Indicators) to benchmark the current efficiency and quality of HR functions in comparison to industry practices.

-Long story short, HR audits can help attain a myriad of organisational objectives like ensuring total legal compliance, helping to improve or maintain competitive advantage, efficient documentation and best tech practices besides identifying weakness and strengths in employment, hiring, and training practices.
+Long story short, HR audits can help attain a myriad of organizational objectives like ensuring total legal compliance, helping to improve or maintain competitive advantage, efficient documentation and best tech practices besides identifying weaknesses and strengths in employment, hiring, and training practices.